yellenlab/SmartScope/guide.md

 | Calibrated First Position | XY distance from the center of the first alignment mark to the center of the first apartment. | This is used to calculate the positions for all of the images. |

 ## Saving and Loading
+Create a barcode number and press the buttons to save and load configurations.

 ## System Calibration